invopop/gobl.hu-nav/README.md

 - We don't support aggregate invoices
 - In the VAT rate we are missing the vat amount mismatch field (used when VAT has been charged under section 11 or 14)
 - We don't support refund product charges (Field Product Fee Summary in the Invoice)
-- For the moment we don't support product discounts